 This Economic Guidance Report was prepared by the pCODR Economic Guidance Panel and supported by the pCODR Leukemia Clinical Guidance Panel and the pCODR Methods Team.
-This document is intended to advise the pCODR Expert Review Committee (pERC) regarding resource implications and the cost-effectiveness of Bendamustine (Treanda) for CLL.
-A full assessment of the clinical evidence of Bendamustine (Treanda) for CLL is beyond the scope of this report and is addressed by the relevant pCODR Clinical Guidance Report.
+This document is intended to advise the pCODR Expert Review Committee (pERC) regarding resource implications and the cost-effectiveness of Bendamustine (Treanda) for first line CLL.
+A full assessment of the clinical evidence of bendamustine (Treanda) for first line CLL is beyond the scope of this report and is addressed by the relevant pCODR Clinical Guidance Report.
 Details of the pCODR review process can be found on the pCODR website (www.pcodr.ca).

 pCODR considers it essential that pERC recommendations be based on information that can be publicly disclosed.
-Information included in the Economic Guidance Report was handled in accordance with the pCODR Disclosure of Information Guidelines.
-The manufacturer, as the primary data owner, did not agree to the disclosure of some economic information, which was provided to pERC for their deliberations and has been redacted in this publicly available Guidance Report.
+Information included in the Clinical Guidance Report was handled in accordance with the pCODR Disclosure of Information Guidelines.
+The manufacturer, as the primary data owner, did not agree to the disclosure of some economic information, therefore, this information was redacted from this publicly available Guidance Report.